pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/subpacket-classes.md

 	* Document subpackets.
 		These may be attached only to document signatures, and define properties of the document or message.
-		Some of these subpackets are self-verifying (SV).
+		Some of these subpackets are self-verifying (SV) and MAY be placed in the unhashed area.
 		All other document subpackets MUST be placed in the hashed area.

 		Subpacket types: Intended Recipient Fingerprint, Key Block (SV), Literal Data Meta Hash.